Angatar/helm/README.md

 # Lightweight Helm 3 Container from Scratch (Angatar > d3fk/helm)
 A super lightweight container built from scratch with Helm official binary, a default non-root user and ssl/tls validation capabilities (~52MB -> [![Docker Image Size](https://badgen.net/docker/size/d3fk/helm/latest?icon=docker&label=compressed&cache=600)](https://hub.docker.com/r/d3fk/helm/tags)).
 This container uses the [latest Helm binary](https://github.com/helm/helm/releases), fetched from the official Helm releases and built into a scratch image.
 It supports multiple architectures and is updated monthly to ensure you're using the latest stable version of Helm.
 The `d3fk/helm` container is ideal for managing and deploying Helm charts in your kubernetes clusters, and running Helm commands within CI/CD pipelines or other minimal environments.

-This container is also especially convenient with tiny/immutable linux distro such as [Flatcar Container Linux](https://github.com/flatcar/Flatcar), taking advantage of the immutability of Docker images without requiring the use of a package manager... see-> [Tips: Alias for Easier Access](#TipsAnchor)
+This container is also especially convenient with tiny/immutable linux distro such as [Flatcar Container Linux](https://github.com/flatcar/Flatcar), taking advantage of the immutability of Docker images without requiring the use of a package manager... see-> [Tips: Super fast setup](#TipsAnchor)

 ## Get this image (d3fk/helm)